Your GP will examine you and refer you to a specialist for further tests. The tests you have depend on your specific situation and may include:

 The FOBT is recommended to people aged 50 and older, every two years, because ageing is one of the risk factors for bowel cancer.

 The Australian Government offers free FOBT kits to people turning 50, 55, 60 or 65.
-From 2015, people turning 70 will also be offered the test.
+From 2015, people turning 70 and 74 will also be offered the test and by 2020 it will be available free to all Australians aged 50–74.

 An FOBT doesn't diagnose bowel cancer.
 It's a simple, non-invasive method of showing whether further tests such as a colonoscopy (see below) may be required.